vegaprotocol/documentation/versioned_docs/version-v0.77/_intro/referral-program.md

 Both the commission and discount percentages vary and depend on a tier system.
 Tiers are based on the cumulative trading volume of the referrer and all of their associated referees over the last 30 days.
 The tier on the current epoch will be based on the rolling 30 days as at the start of the epoch.

-As a **referrer**, you can further boost your rewards by staking VEGA tokens, applying a multiplier to the percentage of fees paid by your **referees** you receive.
+As a **referrer**, you can further boost your rewards by staking tokens, applying a multiplier to the percentage of fees paid by your **referees** you receive.

 As of April 2024, the following reward boosts are available: